 Alternatively, you can also get your tax P&L report relevant for your IT returns with the help of Quicko.
 Filing your returns via the Quicko portal is also a simple process.

 The next step for you while filling IT returns online is to link your Aadhaar with the PAN card.
 You can do so by visiting the IT department’s e-filing link: https://www.incometaxindiaefiling.gov.in/

 It helps to keep your passbook and bank statements, interest income statements, and TDS certificate that are issued by banks or others.
-Keep documents at hand so that you can claim certain expenses such as contribution to PF, school tuition fees of your children, premium payment of your life insurance, home loan principal repayment, mutual fund investments, equity-linked savings scheme investment details, interest paid on a home loan or education loan interest payments.
+Keep documents at hand so that you can claim certain expenses such as contributions to PF, school tuition fees for your children, premium paid on your life insurance, home loan principal repayment, mutual fund investments, equity-linked savings scheme investment details, interest paid on a home loan or education loan interest payments.
 Remember that you don’t have to attach any proof or documents for filing returns but keep the documents at hand to crosscheck exemptions and investment details.

 You don’t have to download this form for filing your IT returns; instead, you can import the information directly while filing.
 This form includes all details of tax deducted on your income by the deductors, details of tax collected, advance taxes paid, self-assessment payment of taxes, regular assessment tax you have paid as a taxpayer, any details of refund you have received, and all details of heavy transactions you may have made in connection with mutual funds or equity shares among others.

 8. Verify the Pre-filled Details in Your ITR